 "This is a two-way street," said Dr. Anderson.
-"We need to protect those who want to put one up and those who don't want to put one up.'
+"We need to protect those who want to put one up and those who don't want to put one up.

 The city also needs to protect its workers, said Mayor Stanley.
-One potential problem would be when the power goes out and the workers think a line is dead and someone else is generating energy and feeding it have to be accredited by 2011, the Decatur County health administrator and a commissioner learned at a recent meeting in Wichita.
+One potential problem would be when the power goes out and the workers think a line is dead and someone else have to be accredited by 2011, the Decatur County health administrator and a commissioner learned at a that she can't apply for because recent meeting in Wichita.